rsksmart/RSKIPs/IPs/RSKIP517.md

 * $C \small\text{(uncle threshold)} = 0.7$
 * $N \small\text{(window size / difficulty adjustment frequency)} = 30 (blocks)$

+## Implementation

+We provide an implementation ([link](https://github.com/rsksmart/rskj/pull/3178)) for `rskj` containing the core elements to compute difficulty update using the new defined algorithm.

-#### Computing Difficulty on rskj
+### Computing Difficulty Update

-To compute the new difficulty on `rskj` we had to consider performance and precision, and we evaluated three choices:
+To compute difficulty on `rskj` we had to consider performance and precision of the selected numerical type, and we evaluated three choices:

 1. Compute it using `long` and fixed-point arithmetic.
 2. Compute it using `BigInteger` and fixed-point arithmetic.
 3. Use `BigDecimal`.

 We discarded the first option because difficulty value exceeds the `long` range, making it imprecise.
 Then we benchmarked `BigInteger` fixed-point against `BigDecimal` using powers of two for the fixed-point option and we found it to be imprecise but with better performance than `BigDecimal`.
 So, considering that we only perform a single "expensive" multiplication and that difficulty adjustment is a performance-critical operation, we opted for `BigDecimal` to handle the computation of the updated difficulty.

 ```java
 BigDecimal factor;